ivanjrt/fileDownloader/README.md

 # fileDownloader
-this will download a link automatically
+#this will download a link automatically
+#Please feel free to use, comment or if anymore ideas let me know
+You are reponsible of your own created actions